 You'll find them in various states, from fully-restored historic attractions to abandoned ivy-covered relics, halfway reclaimed by nature.
-We can't say which we prefer, as they're both lovely!
+We can't say which we prefer, as we're in love with them all!

 This 16th-century tower house is one of over 200 in Galway county, located in Oughterard on the banks of the Lough Corrib.
 Throughout most of medieval history, the land was controlled by the O’Flaherty clan.
 Around the time of its build, the castle was declared the legal property of the English crown and was taken from the rightful chief, Donal an Chogaidh, and given to Sir Murrough ne doe O’Flaherty.
 For sixty years, the castle functioned as a stronghold against attacks from Galway during Cromwellian times.